derekmerck/dstack-cirr/README.md

 $ . cirr.env && docker stack deploy --compose-file=cirr-stack.yml cirr
 ```

-Note that if volumes are created, they are not removed when the stack is removed.
+Note that if volumes are created on a node, they are not removed when the stack is removed.
+Manually remove them to clear errors about directories not found.